Acts of Union 1707: Treaty and passage of the 1707 acts

 In Scotland, the Duke of Queensberry was largely responsible for the successful passage of the Union act by the Parliament of Scotland.
-In Scotland, he also received much criticism from local residents, but in England he was cheered for his action.
-He had personally received around half of the funding awarded by the Westminster Treasury for himself.
+In Scotland, he was greeted by stones and eggs but in England he was cheered for his action.
+He had personally received around half of the funding awarded by the Westminster Treasury.
 In April 1707, he travelled to London to attend celebrations at the royal court, and was greeted by groups of noblemen and gentry lined along the road.
 From Barnet, the route was lined with crowds of cheering people, and once he reached London a huge crowd had formed.
-On 17 April, the Duke was gratefully received by the Queen at Kensington Palace.
+On 17 April, the Duke was gratefully received by the Queen at Kensington Palace and the Acts came into effect on 1 May 1707.
+A day of thanksgiving was declared in England and Ireland but not in Scotland, where the bells of St Giles rang out the tune of "why should I be so sad on my wedding day".

 Provisions

 The Treaty of Union, agreed between representatives of the Parliament of England and the Parliament of Scotland in 1706, consisted of 25 articles, 15 of which were economic in nature.
 In Scotland, each article was voted on separately and several clauses in articles were delegated to specialised subcommittees.
 Article 1 of the treaty was based on the political principle of an incorporating union and this was secured by a majority of 116 votes to 83 on 4 November 1706.
 To minimise the opposition of the Church of Scotland, an Act was also passed to secure the Presbyterian establishment of the Church, after which the Church stopped its open opposition, although hostility remained at lower levels of the clergy.
 The treaty as a whole was finally ratified on 16 January 1707 by a majority of 110 votes to 69.

 The two Acts incorporated provisions for Scotland to send representative peers from the Peerage of Scotland to sit in the House of Lords.
 It guaranteed that the Church of Scotland would remain the established church in Scotland, that the Court of Session would "remain in all time coming within Scotland", and that Scots law would "remain in the same force as before".
 Other provisions included the restatement of the Act of Settlement 1701 and the ban on Roman Catholics from taking the throne.
 It also created a customs union and monetary union.

 The Act provided that any "laws and statutes" that were "contrary to or inconsistent with the terms" of the Act would "cease and become void".